Supersymmetric localization of refined chiral multiplets on topologically twisted $ H^2 \times S^1$: Introduction and Conclusions

-For $r\neq1$, the partition functions $Z_{\rm chi}$ in (\ref{eq: secondresult}) reproduces three-dimensional holomorphic blocks \cite{Beem:2012mb, Nieri:2015yia}, also obtained by performing supersymmetric localisation on $D^2\times S^1$ \cite{Yoshida:2014ssa}.
-The value $r=1$ is special from the viewpoint of boundary conditions as well.
+For $r\neq1$, the partition functions $Z_{\rm chi}$ in (\ref{eq: secondresult}) reproduces three-dimensional holomorphic blocks \cite{Beem:2012mb, Nieri:2015yia}, also obtained by performing supersymmetric localization on $D^2\times S^1$ \cite{Yoshida:2014ssa}.
+In light of (\ref{eq: secondresult}), including non-normalizable contributions in the partition function calculation amounts to trivially gluing together $Z_{\rm chi}(r<1)$ and $Z_{\rm chi}(r>1)$.
+This procedure yields the partition function on $S^2 \times S^1$, explaining the accidental coincidence between the 3d superconformal index of a chiral multiplet with arbitrary R-charge \cite{Imamura:2011su} and the (a priori different) topologically twisted index (\ref{eq: nonnormresult}).

+As we have already mentioned, the value $r=1$ is special from the viewpoint of boundary conditions as well.
 Indeed, an R-charge $r>1$ implies Dirichlet boundary conditions on the fields contributing to $Z_{{\rm chi}}$; namely, the scalars $\phi,\wt \phi$ are supposed to vanish at the (conformal) boundary.
-On the other hand, $r<1$ requires Robin boundary conditions, meaning that derivatives of $\phi,\wt \phi$ shall go to zero at the boundary.
-The case $r=1$ does not correspond to any set of boundary conditions and, in fact, there are no fields contributing to $Z_{{\rm chi}}$ non-trivially for $r=1$.
-This yields $Z_{{\rm chi}}=1$, which matches (\ref{eq: mainresult}) only if the background vector multiplet is turned off.
-Such a jump at $r=1$ was already observed in \cite{David:2018pex}, where a chiral multiplet on untwisted $\ads_2\times S^1$ was analysed.
+On the other hand, $r<1$ requires Robin boundary conditions, meaning that derivatives of $\phi,\wt \phi$ go to zero at the boundary.
+The case $r=1$ does not correspond to any set of BPS boundary conditions and, in fact, there are no fields contributing to $Z_{{\rm chi}}$ non-trivially for $r=1$.